dashaageikina/data-science-portfolio/README.md

 **Replication of the results from the paper on energy building codes by Arik Levinson, with Junjun Dong**

-**Cointegration analysis of cheese markets in Russia before and after 2014 embargo**
+**Spatial market integration analysis in Russia: cheese market before and after 2014 embargo**

 ## Data Science skills portfolio